President of Portugal: President's residence

-Belém Palace is the official residence of the President of the Portuguese Republic since 1910.
-Built in the 16th century by a high ranking diplomat named Manuel de Portugal, was bought by King John V in the 18th century and served as one of the residence of the Royal Family until the early 20th century.
+Belém Palace is the official residence of the president of the Portuguese republic since 1910.
+Built in the 16th century by a high ranking diplomat named Manuel de Portugal, was bought by King John V in the 18th century and served as one of the residences of the Royal Family until the early 20th century.

-Marcelo Rebelo de Sousa, current President, lives in the palace.
+António José Seguro, the current president, does not live in the palace.